Bath1988/Daily-Australian-Stock-Price-Prediction/README.md

 The prediction model predicts the closing stock price for the next business day.
 Different predictive models will be used to compare the predictive performance.

-Some components of the application will be deployed in aws cloud.
-The application is accessible through interactive web application.

-The development is starting with minimalist application and add more features in later stages.

-### **Cloud Integration**
-To address scalability and deployment challenges, the project leverages in AWS lambda for:
-- **Data Storage**: Storing raw and processed data in S3.
-- **Compute Resources**: Hosting the application in AWS lambda.

 ### **Data Science Workflow**
 The project follows a standard data science workflow, which includes:
 1. **Data Collection**: Fetching historical stock data from the Yahoo Finance API.
 Daily closing stock price data from CommonWealth Bank of Australia for     past two years was taken for the analysis.